BecomeChinese

 Phrase FAQ

-Use it in social situations where a casual tone fits.
-Because it is tagged beginner, it is meant to be practical and reusable rather than literary or highly specialized.
+Use it in communication situations where a neutral tone fits.
+Because it is tagged intermediate, it is meant to be practical and reusable rather than literary or highly specialized.

 Yes.
 Every phrase page includes pinyin with tone marks, plus example sentences so you can hear how the wording expands in real use.